ibm-cloud-docs/ContinuousDelivery/tekton_pipeline.md

    Save your changes.

-1. In the **Environment properties** section, click **Add property** and define your own environment property.
+1. In the **Environment properties** section, click **Add** and select a property type to define your own environment property.
 For example, you can define an `API_KEY` property that passes an API key that is used by all of the scripts in the pipeline to access {{site.data.keyword.cloud_notm}} resources.
 You can add the following types of properties:

    * **Enumeration**: A property key with a value that can be selected from a user-defined list of options.
    * **Secure value**: A property key with a single-line value that is secured with AES-128 encryption.
 This value is displayed by using the asterisk character.
+Alternatively, you can click the key icon to select a secret from a vault integration (such as IBM Key Protect), if such a tool is available in your toolchain.
    * **Text value**: A property key with a text value that can either be single-line or multi-line.
 Previously, multi-line values were supported by a separate **Text area** property type.
    * **Tool integration**: A property key with a value that is resolved at run time from a toolchain tool integration.
 By default, the value is a JSON string representation of the tool integration.
 A specific field or subset of the object can be retrieved by providing a value for the optional JSON filter.
 For example, if a GitHub integration is selected and the JSON filter `parameters.repo_url` is specified, the value reflects the URL of the Git repo that is configured in the tool integration when the `PipelineRun` resource runs.